muhad308/Lia-Linux-Project/README.md

 📘 Project Overview
 This project was undertaken as part of the LIA (Lärande i Arbete – Learning in Work) course.
 The objective was to design, configure, and document a virtualized Linux environment that provides essential network services for a medium-sized company (~150 users).

+Why is this important?
+Businesses need reliable network services (like IP assignment, DNS, and logging).

+A centralized Linux server reduces manual work and improves security.

 🎯 Objectives
 Set Up Virtual Server: Deploy Ubuntu Server 24.04 on VirtualBox.